atharva-malik/FPV-Drone/JOURNAL.md

 However, I quickly realised that this would not work, as the filament would not bend enough for the lip to be able to slide down into the groove.
 Therefore, I redesigned it to have a slope, which would allow the filament to bend more easily.
 This is shown in Fig. 2

 **Total time spent: 2h**

+# May 9th: Made more 3D Models
+At @Cyao's suggestion, I made more 3D models of the drone.
+These are proof of concept models, and are not the final models.
+They are designed to show how the drone will look like when it is finished.
+The dimensions will be perfected once I have the parts at hand, but for now, these models should give a good idea of how the drone will look like.
+All pics for them can be found in the [img folder](img/poc/).